Dashing Blade

 Dashing Blade (1 March 1987 – 15 August 2013) was a British Thoroughbred racehorse and sire who won major races in Ireland, England, France and Italy.
 As a two-year-old in 1989 he was one of the best colts of his generation in Europe winning four of his five races including the biggest races for juveniles in Ireland (the National Stakes) and England (the Dewhurst Stakes).
-In the following year he showed modesrate form in England in spring but went on to win the Prix Eugène Adam in France and the Gran Premio d'Italia in Milan.
+In the following year he showed moderate form in England in spring but went on to win the Prix Eugène Adam in France and the Gran Premio d'Italia in Milan.

 Background

 Dashing Blade was a bay horse with a narrow white blaze and three white socks bred by his owner, Jeff Smith's Littleton Stud.
 He was from the first crop of foals sired by Elegant Air whose wins included the Horris Hill Stakes, Westbury Stakes and Tattersalls Gold Cup.
 He made a promising start to his stud career but dies in 1990 at the age of nine.
 Dashing Blade's dam Sharp Castan won one of her seven races and finished third in the 1979 Fillies' Mile.

 Dashing Blade was trained throughout his racing career by Ian Balding at Kingsclere in Hampshire and was ridden in all but two of his races by John Matthias.
 Like many of Balding's trainees, she usually raced in a white sheepskin noseband.
 Dashing Blade was not an easy horse to train: before he appeared in a race he broke loose on the gallops, jumped a gate and ran free for several miles before being recovered.